ISG-Siegen/assembled/ensemble_techniques/README.md

 # Assembled's Supported Ensemble Techniques

 This directory contains all supported ensemble techniques as well as code to enable their usage.
-The code for the FakedClassifiers and other compatability utilities can be found in the `assembledopenml` directory.
+The code for the FakedClassifiers and other compatability utilities can be found in the `assembled` directory.

 The file `collect_ensemble_techniques.py` contains the code to invoke the ensemble technique and the parameters passed to the ensemble technique at run time.
 Moreover, we include additional parameters required by